casaar97/D3JS-USACovidMap/Readme.md

-# Map of COVID cases in Spain (version 2.0)
+# Map of COVID cases in USA

 ![animated map](./content/animatedMap.gif "Animated Map")

-This time, we will add a new feature to the version 1.0 of the Map: https://github.com/casaar97/D3JS-SpainCovidMap-V1
+This time, we will reuse the code from: https://github.com/casaar97/D3JS-SpainCovidMap-V2

 We have to face two challenges here:

+- Change the map from Spain to USA.
+- Get data about COVID-19 total cases in each of the USA state.
+- Get data about COVID-19 total deaths in each of the USA state.
+- Get data about each state location.
-- Set a color scale for the number of cases.
+- Set a color scale for the number of cases and deaths.
-- Set a color for each community depending of it's number of cases using the color scale.
+- Set a color for each state depending of it's number of cases and deaths using the color scale.

+# Objective

+We will compare the situation of COVID cases in the different states of USA.
+In addition, we wll also show the sates in different colors.
+The darker the color, the greater is the number of cases/deaths.
+In order to do this, we will compare the total accumulated cases/deaths of each state, taking as a reference the state with most cases/deaths.

 # Steps

-Although the version 1.0 of the map is very similar, I will explain everything from the scratch just to make sure that you understand everything.

 The first thing you have to do is to create a project folder containing the following files and directories: